stla/jackR/README.md

 factor.

-To get a Jack polynomial with `JackPol`, you have to supply the Jack parameter as a `bigq` rational number or as a character string representing a fraction, e.g. `"2/5"`:
+To get a Jack polynomial with `JackPol`, you have to supply the Jack parameter as a `bigq` rational number or anything coercible to a `bigq` number by an application of the `as.bigq` function of the **gmp** package, such as a character string representing a fraction, e.g. `"2/5"`:

 ``` r
 jpol <- JackPol(2, lambda = c(3, 1), alpha = "2/5")